DensityCo/structure/CONTRIBUTING.md

 ## Publishing
 We've configured CircleCI to automatically publish any changes to our npm registry.
-Whenever a new version hits `master`, it should be auto-published by our [ci robot](https://www.npmjs.com/~density-ci).
+Whenever a new version hits `trunk`, it should be auto-published by our [ci robot](https://www.npmjs.com/~density-ci).
 If npm is out of date, [let us know](/issues/new)